cghoffmann/mjoindices/README.md

 Whereas the package name has been chosen to indicate that further MJO indices should be included in future, the implementation is currently limited to the OMI algorithm.

-A scientific description of the packge is found in [Hoffmann et al. (2021)](https://doi.org/10.5334/jors.331) .
+A scientific description of the packge is found in [Hoffmann et al. (2021)](https://doi.org/10.5334/jors.331).

 Citation
 --------
-If you use mjoindices in published research, please cite the correspondig paper [Hoffmann et al. (2021)](https://doi.org/10.5334/jors.331) .
+If you use mjoindices in published research, please cite the correspondig paper [Hoffmann et al. (2021)](https://doi.org/10.5334/jors.331):
+Hoffmann, C.G., Kiladis, G.N., Gehne, M. and von Savigny, C., 2021.
+A Python Package to Calculate the OLR-Based Index of the Madden- Julian-Oscillation (OMI) in Climate Science and Weather Forecasting.
+Journal of Open Research Software, 9(1), p.9.

-In addition, you can also cite the [Zenodo DOI](http://dx.doi.org/10.5281/zenodo.3613752) .
+In addition, you can also cite the [Zenodo DOI](http://dx.doi.org/10.5281/zenodo.3613752).

 Requirements
 ------------